PR-ODINSON/Text_to_Speech_converter/README.md

    ```bash
    pip install pyttsx3
    ```
    Note: `tkinter` is typically included with standard Python installations.
-If it's missing, you can install it using your OS package manager.
+If it's missing, you can install it using your OS package manager!

 ## How to Use
 1. Run the application: